Djokovic, Federer In Wimbledon Landmarks As Title Showdown Nears - UrduPoint

 Worryingly for the Hungarian, Djokovic has only faced nine break points through four rounds at the tournament.

-Federer, chasing a ninth Wimbledon title, boasts a 3-0 advantage over Medvedev and won his only meeting against Poland's 18th-ranked Hurkacz.
+Federer, chasing a ninth Wimbledon title, won his only meeting against Hurkacz, in straight sets in the Indian Wells quarter-finals in 2019.

-"We'll see how much more I got left in the tank," said 39-year-old Federer, the oldest man to make the quarter-finals in the Open Era.
+"We'll see how much more I have got left in the tank," said 39-year-old Federer, bidding to become the oldest man to make a Wimbledon semi-final in the Open Era.

 He struggled in his opener against Adrian Mannarino who had to retire injured at two sets each.